 The seesaw game saw the Braves rally from a 6-0 deficit against Roy Halladay, then come back from four runs down in the eighth.

-Jones' homer ended the Braves' eight-game losing streak to the Phillies.
+Jones' homer ended the Braves' eight-game losing streak to the Phillies, dating back to last season.
+He said the homer will hold a special place on his career highlights.

-It was the highest-scoring extra-inning game in the majors since Cleveland beat Kansas City 15-13 in 10 innings in 2006, STATS LLC said.
+It was the highest-scoring extra-inning game in the majors since Cleveland beat Kansas City 15-13 in 10 innings in 2006, according to STATS LLC.

 Ruiz had three hits, including a three-run homer in the seventh and a three-run double in the eighth.
 He was the first Phillies hitter to drive in seven runs since Ryan Howard against the Yankees on June 20, 2006.